Psychology

 GENERAL PSYCHOLOGY

-5 Units
+5 units

 - Description: An exploration of the major perspectives, concepts, and theories in psychology and the factors that influence human behavior.
-Topics include: research methodology, biological psychology, perception, sleep and dreaming, learning, cognitive processes, developmental psychology, motivation and emotion, sexuality and gender, stress and health, social psychology, theories of personality, psychological disorders and psychological therapies.
+Topics include: research methodology, biological psychology, perception, sleep and dreaming, learning, cognitive processes, developmental psychology, motivation and emotion, sexuality and gender, stress and health, social psychology, theories of personality, psychological disorders, and psychological therapies.

 - Repeatability: Not Repeatable.

 - Hours: 5 hours lecture per week.
-(60 hours total per quarter.)
+60 hours total per quarter.

-- Foothill GE Area:Social & Behavioral Sciences
+- Foothill GE Area:English

-- Transferability: CSU and UC
+- Transferability: Both

 - Transfer GE: Information regarding how this course is applied toward CSU GE/Breadth or IGETC certification is available at: